 After roll forming, cable tray profiles often require secondary operations that a press brake handles: adding flange bends, closing or opening tray sidewalls, forming connection tabs, or creating fitting attachments (elbows, tees, and crosses that are not easily produced on a roll line).

-A CNC press brake with a debt controllers (Delem, ESA, or Cybelec) is preferred because cable tray bending often requires multiple bends per part with precise back gauge positioning.
+A CNC press brake with an advanced controller (Delem, ESA, or Cybelec) is preferred because cable tray bending often requires multiple bends per part with precise back gauge positioning.
 Tonnage requirements are typically moderate: 40–160 tons depending on material thickness and tray width.
 For high-volume fitting production, a tandem press brake setup (two machines working in sequence) can double output.

 Key specifications for cable tray press brake work include: table length (must accommodate the longest tray section, typically 2500–3200 mm), stroke count per minute, back gauge axis count (X, R, Z1, Z2 for multi-axis positioning), and crowning system for consistent bend quality across wide trays.